-- 255. The notifying parties must notify URCA of any proposed Transaction involving the Licensee as the acquiring or acquired Person.
+- 256. The notifying parties must notify URCA of any proposed Transaction involving the Licensee as the acquiring or acquired Person.
 This would also apply where there is only a subset of the Licensee's assets affected or Joint Control of these assets (through Network Sharing Agreements or Joint Ventures).
 Persons that complete a Merger without URCA's prior approval may be ordered to de-merge and/or pay a fine.
 If ordered to de-merge, the acquirer would have to sell its stake in the acquired business or reverse the Transaction.
 Selling a business pursuant to an order of a regulator is likely to depress the value of the shares (or assets).
-If it is necessary to sign a sale Agreement prior to obtaining URCA's approval, the Persons must include a condition precedent stating that completion of the sale is dependent on obtaining the necessary regulators' approvals.
-15 - 256.
+If it is necessary to sign a sale Agreement prior to obtaining URCA's approval, the Persons must include a condition precedent stating that completion of the sale is dependent on obtaining the necessary regulators' approvals. - 257.
 Both the acquiring and the acquired Persons (be it Licensee or other Undertaking) can notify the proposed Transaction to URCA.
 This ensures that the Transaction complies with the legal requirement to notify URCA and is not dependent on the other Person to follow the appropriate process.
-A corollary of this is that both the Licensee and the other Undertaking are equally responsible for notification. - 257.
-The diagram below displays the situations in which notifying parties must submit to
+A corollary of this is that both the Licensee and the other Undertaking are equally responsible for notification.

-15 Note that approval of a transaction by URCA does not constitute an approval by any other authority.
+&lt;sup>15 Note that approval of a transaction by URCA does not constitute an approval by any other authority.
 Parties would have to submit notifications to the Registrar of Companies and the Securities Commission (and/or any other organisation).

-URCA a proposed Transaction affecting ECS or ES markets.
+258. The diagram below displays the situations in which notifying parties must submit to URCA a proposed Transaction affecting ECS or ES markets.